Intel-bigdata/OAP/oap-shuffle/RPMem-shuffle/README.md

 #### B. Enable PFC (Priority Flow Control) to guarantee stable performance (optional)

-Then you can use following command to gett he device name
+Then you can use following command to get the device name

 If you’re using Mellanox NIC, PFC is a must to guarantee stable performance.